yohanvalencia/lakekeeper/docs/docs/storage.md

 When creating a Warehouse or updating storage information, Lakekeeper validates the configuration.

+By default, Lakekeeper Warehouses enforce specific URI schemas for tables and views to ensure compatibility with most query engines:

+* **S3 / AWS Warehouses**: Must start with `s3://`
+* **Azure / ADLS Warehouses**: Must start with `abfss://`
+* **GCP Warehouses**: Must start with `gs://`

+When a new table is created without an explicitly specified location, Lakekeeper automatically assigns the appropriate protocol based on the storage type.
+If a location is explicitly provided by the client, it must adhere to the required schema.

+### Allowing Alternative Protocols (s3a, s3n, wasbs)

+For S3 / AWS and Azure / ADLS Warehouses, Lakekeeper optionally supports additional protocols.
+To enable these, activate the "Allow Alternative Protocols" flag in the storage profile of the Warehouse.
+When enabled, the following additional protocols are accepted for table creation or registration:

+* **S3 / AWS Warehouses**: Supports `s3a://` and `s3n://` in addition to `s3://`
+* **Azure Warehouses**: Supports `wasbs://` in addition to `abfss://`

 ## S3

 We support remote signing and vended-credentials with Minio & AWS.
 Both provide a secure way to access data on S3: